SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/rules/rule.md

     * `phones` - array of string.
 Phones for voice calls.
     * `emails` - array of string.
 Emails for notifications.
     * `push_enabled` - boolean.
 If `true` push notifications available.
+    * `emergency` - boolean.
+If `true` notifications will be marked as emergency with color and sound.
 * `suspended` - boolean. `true` if the rule suspended.
 * `shedule` - optional object.
 The rule will work in specified period.
 * `extended_params` - optional.
 An object specified for concrete rule type.
 See [rule types](./rule_types.md).